brkdnmz/auth-sandbox/README.md

 ...and so on.
 It seemed like I was going a bit out of scope.

-Briefly, I have learnt so much about the web, and discovered lots of helpful libraries & frameworks that I wanted to introduce.
+Briefly, I have learned so much about the web and discovered lots of helpful libraries & frameworks that I wanted to introduce.
 This app also involves lots of them, which serves my purpose.

 ## Tech Stack

-I believe that discovering new libraries are a huge source of encouragement to learn more about web development.
-At least, it's the case for me.
-Therefore, I hope those used in this app inspires you guys:
+I believe that discovering new libraries is a huge source of encouragement to learn more about web development.
+At least, that's the case for me.
+Therefore, I hope those used in this app inspire you guys:

 - [T3 Stack](https://create.t3.gg/)
   - [Next.js](https://nextjs.org/) (a React framework): The "skeleton," so to say.
 Both the frontend and the backend are handled by Next.js.